Facial eczema monitoring

 Given the right seasonal conditions, the fungus multiplies and produces a toxin that is ingested by grazing animals.
 The toxin causes a dramatic fall in milk production, metabolic disturbances and photosensitization of exposed skin, with severe pain.
 Animals that survive facial eczema often suffer permanent liver damage, never fully recover and require culling.

-Spore counting on sentinel farms across Gippsland commences in January each year.
+Spore counting on sentinel farms across Gippsland and the Bega Valley commences in January each year.
 If spore counts rise to dangerous levels, Dairy Australia will issue an alert to dairy farmers in the affected regions to monitor their own pasture spore counts and/or commence feeding of zinc oxide supplements to their milking herds.
 Other classes of livestock are also at risk and access to high spore count pastures may need to be restricted.

 - The Facial eczema monitoring spore counts page has current spore counts for your area and allows you to sign up for alerts.